virtual-labs/exp-architecture-zf-mmse-iiith/experiment/experiment-name.md

-# Reciever Architecture : ZF and MMSE
+# Reciever Architecture: ZF and MMSE